Call 1999 || 2018 (Irish solicitor) | Silk 2019

-Ronit regularly appears in the High Court, the Competition Appeal Tribunal and represents clients before competition regulators such as the OFT and Competition Commission.
-She has extensive experience of injunctions, large scale damages actions and appeals against penalty decisions by the OFT/Competition Commission.
+Ronit regularly appears in the Competition Appeal Tribunal, High Court, Court of Appeal and Court of Justice in Luxembourg, as well as defending clients before a range of competition and industry regulators.
+She has extensive experience of injunctions, large scale damages actions and regulatory appeals.

 - Competition Law: Recent Major Cases

 - T-38/11 Cathay Pacific v Commission: air cargo surcharges appeal